 It has a 10.90% variable APR based on the prime rate and lets you establish individual credit lines for employees if you want them to have company credit cards.

 Be sure to make at least the minimum monthly payment on time or your interest rate will increase to 21.99% fixed.

-Spark Classic from Capital One is a card to consider if you need a business credit card for average credit.
+The Spark Classic from Capital One is one to consider if you need a business credit card for average credit.

 It has no annual fee, unlimited 1% cash-back on purchases, and free employee cards.

 It’s a good choice as long as you won’t carry a balance; the APR is rather high at 23.24% variable.